kjmickey/sql-challenge/README.md

 ### Structure of this repository

-    The data files are in /EmployeeSQL
-    the ERD diagram is called **ERD Diagram.png**
-    ** pewletthackard.sql ** is the table setup file
+    The CSV data files are in /EmployeeSQL the ERD diagram is called ERD Diagram.png pewletthackard.sql is the table setup file
-    **SQLqueries.sql** is where the actual homework questions were answered.
+    SQLqueries.sql is where the actual homework questions were answered